Compare & Save on Conveyancing Solicitors

 Speak to Accredited Conveyancers & Save Today!

-Making an Offer on Properties that have Been on the Market for a Long Time
+Making an Offer on Properties That Have Been on the Market for a Long Time

 There are various reasons why properties can remain on the market for a long time.
 The most common reason is due to overpricing.
 This means that after six months, the seller may feel inclined to accept a cheeky offer.

 The seller may have overpriced their property during a time when there is not as much demand.
 The more evidence you have to back up your offer, the more likely they are to accept your offer.
+Always remember that it is common for buyers to negotiate their agreed price after the initial offer has been accepted.
+Most properties are “Sold Subject to Contract”, meaning the property transaction is not legally binding.

 Can I Offer 15% Below Asking Price?